jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (a) the return also relates to a period after 1 January 2020; and (b) it is possible for emissions or removals occurring before 1 January 2020 to be excluded from the published information.
 (3) Section 89A—
-  (a) applies in respect of emissions returns submitted under section 189, 191, or 193 for emissions or removals on or after 1 January 2020; but
+  (a) applies in respect of emissions returns for an activity of standard forestry or permanent forestry for emissions or removals on or after 1 January 2023; but
   (b) does not apply in respect of any other emissions returns in relation to post-1989 forest land during a mandatory emissions returns period commencing before 1 January 2023.
 (4) Section 89(1A) and (1B) does not apply in respect of failures or errors made by a person before 1 January 2021.